 Loosen the fixing screws holding the power socket in place.
 Using the wallpaper brush, guide the remainder of your flaps of wallpaper behind the power socket.
 Look for blobs of wallpaper paste that may have dripped onto the electrical connections on the back of the power socket.
 If there are any present remove them with a dry paint brush and/or a cloth.

 Wait until the wallpaper paste has dried out, then replace the circuit fuse or MCB and switch the consumer unit back on.
 Check the power socket is working correctly.

 How to wallpaper a ceiling

-To wallpaper a ceiling you will need ideally some form of platform to stand on.
+To wallpaper a ceiling, ideally you need some form of platform to stand on.
 It should be strong and sturdy so it can take your weight and it won’t topple over.

-Either way, take great care you don’t lose your footing or lean out too far as even a fall from a relatively low height could result in an avoidable trip to the local A & E department.
+Take great care you don’t lose your footing or lean out too far.
+Even a fall from a relatively low height could result in an avoidable trip to the local A & E department.

 Start from what you consider to be the straightest edge on the ceiling.

-Cut to length and paste the first strip of wallpaper, folding it into the concertina shape allowing 6″ (150mm) for trimming to length.
+Cut to length and paste the first strip of wallpaper.
+Fold it into the concertina shape allowing 6″ (150mm) for trimming.

-Once the wallpaper has had adequate time to soak, start to stick it on the ceiling brushing it flat with your wallpaper brush (you could try using a 21″ (565mm) piece of old broom handle to support the wallpaper as an easier alternative to the flat of your hand).
-Continue straight across the ceiling until the whole length of wallpaper is stuck down flat, then go back over the strip brushing out any trapped air bubbles.
+Once the wallpaper has had time to soak, start sticking it to the ceiling.
+Brush it flat with your wallpaper brush.
+Continue straight across the ceiling until the whole length of wallpaper is stuck down flat.
+Then go back over the strip brushing out any trapped air bubbles.